m13253/lvdo/README.md

 the author does not provide any warranties.
 Users should be responsible for any potential damage caused by this software.

+Head to the file [LICENSE](LICENSE) in the code repository for the license text.

 Never abuse
 -----------